khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 Setting Up Testing in PyCharm
 -----------------------------

-There are a couple of options to choose from when running ivy tests in PyCharm.
+There are a couple of options to choose from when running aikit tests in PyCharm.
 To run a single unit test, e.g. `test_abs`, you can avail of the context menu in the PyCharm code editor by pressing the green ▶️ symbol which appears to the left of `def test_abs(`.

 .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/contributing/setting_up/setting_up_testing/pycharm_test_run_1.png?raw=true